-This inter-divisional rivalry is one that is wrought with violence and aggression.
-The teams have been in the NFC South division since 2002 and have so far faced each other 57 times, with the Tampa Bay Buccaneers leading the series slightly – 29 wins to the Falcons 28 wins.
+This inter-divisional rivalry is one that is wrought with aggression.
+The teams have been in the NFC South division since 2002 and have so far faced each other 59 times, with the Tampa Bay Buccaneers leading the series slightly – 30 wins to the Falcons 29 wins.
 Although many consider the New Orleans Saints to be the team’s most bitter rivals, the Buccaneers may certainly be considered their most brutal rivals.

-Their years as divisional rivals has been tainted by aggressive play – that tends to go on long after the final whistle has blown.
-Infact, the Buccaneers have managed to collect more than 141 penalties.
-The Falcons have only just about fared better, with around 113 penalties.
+Aggressive play has tainted their rivalry – play that tends to go on long after the final whistle has blown.
+The games between the two teams are often wrought with penalties.
 Despite this, most of the punches, shoves and pushes still go unpunished.
-These games are usually exciting for the fans but difficult for players looking to avoid those season-ending injuries.
+These games are usually exciting for the fans but difficult for players looking to avoid injuries in an already aggressive sport.

 The Carolina Panthers

-Between them, they have won 11 division titles since 1995 and have both reached the Super Bowl twice – The Falcons appearing in Super Bowls XXXIII and LI while the Panthers have appeared in Super Bowls XXXVIII and 50.
-However, to date, both teams have failed to record a win.
-Both teams are the only ones in the NFC to have never won a League championship – pre or post-merger – and both teams have lost out in that final game to the same two AFC teams, the Denver Broncos and the New England Patriots.
+Between them, they have won 11 division titles since 1995 and have both reached the Super Bowl twice.
+The Falcons appeared in Super Bowls XXXIII and LI while the Panthers have appeared in Super Bowls XXXVIII and 50.
+However, to date, both teams have failed to record a win in the NFL’s championship game.
+Both teams are the only ones in the NFC to have never won a league championship – pre or post-merger – and both teams have lost out in that final game to the same two AFC teams, the Denver Broncos and the New England Patriots.

-Their first game was in 1995 – and the Falcons beat the Panthers 23-20 in overtime.
-The latest meeting was also a win for the Falcons.
-They have played each other 54 times to date with the Falcons leading 34-20.
-The Falcons also achieved the largest victory, beating the Panthers 41-0 in 2002 as part of their longest 6 game winning streak between 2000 and 2002.
+Their first head-to-head game was in 1995 – and the Falcons beat the Panthers 23-20 in overtime.
+The latest meeting was a win for the Carolina Panthers, who beat Atlanta 25-15 in November of 2022.
+They have played each other 56 times to date with the Falcons leading 35-21.
+The Falcons also achieved the largest victory, beating the Panthers 41-0 in 2002 as part of their longest winning streak between 2000 and 2002 (six games).

 Atlanta Falcons Facts